woocommerce/action-scheduler/docs/api.md

 ### Description

 Schedule an action that recurs on a cron-like schedule.

-Use this function instead of `as_schedule_recurring_action()` when you need to recur a function at the same time like "2022-02-20 00:00:00 +0000" because using `as_schedule_recurring_action()` may be delayed for execution every time it running so the next schedule will be delayed also.
+If execution of a cron-like action is delayed, the next attempt will still be scheduled according to the provided cron expression.

 ### Usage